 In the event that two (2) or more Projects have an equal number of points, the following will be used to determine selection:

-1) First Tiebreaker: Tenant Populations of Individuals with Children.
-Projects that serve populations of individuals with children, If a tie still remains;
+1) First Tiebreaker: Projects that serve the lowest income households.
+If a tie still remains

-2) Second Tiebreaker: Projects with the longest affordability period.
-If a tie still remains;
+2) Second Tiebreaker: Projects with the lowest per unit construction costs.
+If a tie still remains

-Third Tiebreaker: Projects with historic significance.
-If a tie still remains;

-Forth Tiebreaker: Projects that are intended for eventual tenant ownership.
+3) Third Tiebreaker: Projects that are intended for eventual tenant ownership.
+If a tie still remains

+4) Fourth Tiebreaker: Projects with the longest affordability period.
+If a tie still remains

+5) Fifth Tiebreaker: Projects with historic significance.